JACoW-org/docs-ECRIS/docs/Paper/LPRsetup.md

 The peer reviewing module allows reviewers to review the content and the layout of a paper separately.

-**IPAC only deals with content review: the layout will be managed by the JACoW Proceedings Office by using the Editing module of Indico.**
+**ECRIS only deals with content review: the layout will be managed by the JACoW Proceedings Office by using the Editing module of Indico.**

 By default, only the content reviewing process is enabled in the *Paper Peer Reviewing* tab.
 You can leave this setting as it is.